 The cuts to funding are having a direct impact on access to sexual health services.
 Data has shown that in one month in 2017, over 1,000 people were turned away from sexual health services in one London area as the services did not have capacity to see everyone.
 Over half (54%) of those turned away had symptoms of one or more sexually transmitted infections (STIs).

-There is no future funding settlement for the local authority public health grant past 2019/20 and no solution from the government to the very urgent demand being seen in sexual health services now.
+There is no long-term funding settlement for the local authority public health grant and no solution from the government to the very urgent demand being seen in sexual health services now.
 These funding cuts are short-sighted and ill-thought through.
 They’ll ultimately lead to extra pressures on the health and social care system, as transmission of HIV and STIs continues.

 What we want

-We are working with HIV and sexual health charities, medical authorities and local councils to push the Government to reverse cuts and fully fund local authority public health budgets.
+We are working with public health charities, medical authorities and local councils to push the Government to fully fund local authority public health budgets.

 We want public health, including sexual and reproductive health services to be fully funded to meet local need.
-The Government’s Spending Round in 2019 should include an uplift in public health funding that reverses the cuts and invests in local prevention services.
+The Government’s likely Spending Review in 2020 should include a radical uplift in public health funding that invests in local prevention services.

 If you would like to get in touch with us about this campaign, email [email protected].